portalzine/cubicfusion-grid-tweaker/README.md

 **cubicFUSION Grid Tweaker** extends the new Elementor Grid Container, with options to handle grid item layouts without the need to use direct CSS.

+I plan to extend the plugin to provide even more flexibility.

 [Alex @ portalZINE NMN - Development meets Creativity][1]

 ## General Features